LTER-LIFE/FDFDT-Manual/05-storage.Rmd

 **How can the dataset be accessed?**

-Do users have to download the dataset directly from the repositories website or is there a more automated option available, such as an [API (Application Programming Interfaces)](#API)?
+Do users have to download the dataset directly from the repository's website or is there a more automated option available, such as an [API (Application Programming Interfaces)](#API)?
 Is the repository using an open, free and standardised protocol, like the [Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH)](https://www.openarchives.org/pmh/), to make the data accessible?

 **Is metadata stored persistently even when the data is no longer available?**